 We require your hair needs to be at least 25cm, preferably longer.
 The longer your hair is, the easier it will be to dread and quicker it will mature so if your hair is on the shorter side they may just need a little more maintenance before they really start to lock and tighten.

 Note: If you send us photos of your hair and we tell you it's too short, then it's too short!
 We will only install dreads if we can guarantee the dreads will stay in, so that decision is up to us.

 2. HOW MUCH SHORTER WILL MY HAIR BE WHEN I DREAD IT?

 Due to the fact we don't backcomb the hair, new dreads start out a lot thinner, usually half the size desired, and expand over the first 3-12 months.
-This process means no loss of length.
+This process means minimal to no loss of length.